wp-plugins/wp-members/readme.txt

 == Changelog ==

+= 2.6.0 =
+This version is a feature release that also includes some rebuilt functions and other code improvements.

+New Features:

+* Front-end now uses enqueue_style to load CSS, so advanced users can directly load their own styles for the plugin without using the plugin settings.
+* Improved use of shortcodes.
+Old-style HTML comment shortcodes will continue to work in certain instances, but will no longer be supported in future versions.
+Upgrade to the new shortcodes.
+Major rewrite of the way WP-Members handles the_content() so that it will return a value rather than echo it.
+Working to better integrate with other shortcodes so they are propery parsed.
+New WP-Members shortcodes will added in future versions.
+* Registration fields can now be customized via the admin panel.
+This includes adding new fields and deleting non-native fields, and also changing the field order.

+Code Improvements

+* eliminated unused globals
+* updated certain functions to use more up-to-date native WP functions.
+* core now checks to see if the action variable 'a' is set before requesting it.
+* wpmem_securify now scans for 'more' tag so that it will not truncate if the work "more" exists in the excerpt.
+* updated email validation/error message to registration process to use is_email().

 = 2.5.4 =
 This is a bug fix release.
 2.5.3 introduced a bug where the random password sent to a new user was invalid.
 While the fix is simple, the nature of the bug related to the functionality of the plugin dictates a full update so that users unaware of the bug will be notified via their WP admin panel.